tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 > Ad platforms are therefore incentivized to optimize spend.

 #### Bidding algorithms are usually very simple
-In [bid adjustments](https://support.google.com/google-ads/answer/2732132), one can see that bids can be adjusted based on a variety of factors such as device type, time of day or whether a user is in a specific location.
-These influce the final bid value in a multiplicative way, as follows:
+Bids can be adjusted based on a variety of factors such as device type, time of day or whether a user is in a specific location ([source](https://support.google.com/google-ads/answer/2732132)).
+These influence the final bid value in a multiplicative way, as follows:
 ```
 bid_value = starting_bid * adjustment_factor_A * adjustment_factor_B * ...
 ```
+Typically demand-side platforms (which advertisers interact with) run these algorithms and send bids to ad exchanges.
+Some even allow advertisers to modify these algorithms themselves.

 The main advantages of this method are:
 - Starting bids and individual adjustments can all be changed independently.